magento1211/magento2-extension-sms/README.md

 ## Credits
 This module features an option to enable international telephone number validation.
 Our supporting code uses a version of the [International Telephone Input](https://github.com/jackocnr/intl-tel-input) JavaScript plugin.
 We've also borrowed some components from this [MaxMage Magento module](https://github.com/MaxMage/international-telephone-input).
 Kudos and thanks!

+## 1.1.1

+###### Bug fixes
+- We've added some extra code to prevent customers from submitting telephone numbers without a country code.
+- We fixed the positioning of the tooltip that is displayed alongside each SMS message textarea in the admin.

 ## 1.1.0

 ###### Bug fixes